openpassphrase/opp/docs/source/wishlist.rst

     <a target="_blank" href="http://openid.net/connect/">OpenID Connect</a>

-Currently only single JWT based authentication is implemented, which is really only suitable for programmatic consumption of the API (e.g. from a mobile app).
-It is not so friendly for a web app front-end.
-Integrating multiple authentication schemes, including social, oauth2 and single-sign-on, e.g. |openidc| would make this solution much more attractive and usable.
+Currently only a single JWT based authentication scheme is implemented.
+Integrating multiple additional authentication schemes, including social, oauth2 and single-sign-on, e.g. |openidc| would make the end product much more attractive and usable.
 If you have experience in this field, we welcome your input.

 Continuous Integration
 ----------------------